orajhan/CustomDomainAPI/README.md

 Custom domain names are simpler and more intuitive URLs that you can provide to your API users.

-After deploying your API, you (and your customers) can invoke the API using the default base URL of the following format:
+After deploying your API, you can invoke the API using the default base URL of the following format:

 ```sh
  [Without custom domain]